 The critically-acclaimed film gained an impressive eight Oscar nods, including Best Picture, and went on to win three golden statues for Best Original Score, Best Film Editing and Best Adapted Screenplay.

-The romantic musical La La Land made quite the impression at the 2017 Academy Awards, perhaps most significantly for the Best Picture award mix-up with eventual winner Moonlight, but also for it's many other awards and nominations enjoyed by the cast and crew that particular year.
+La La Land made quite the impression at the 2017 Academy Awards, perhaps most significantly for the Best Picture award mix-up with eventual winner , but also for it's many other awards and nominations enjoyed by the cast and crew that particular year.
+Moonlight

 In spite of the awkward mishap, the Ryan Gosling and Emma Stone-led film managed to pick up other major awards for Best Director, Best Actress, Best Original Score, Best Original Song, Best Production Design, and Best Cinematography.
 So if you haven't seen it yet, be sure to do so, because you'll no doubt be singing along in no time.